sonrac/composer-authenticated-repository-plugin/GITHUB_AUTH_TROUBLESHOOTING.md

 2. **Use minimal scopes** - only grant the permissions you need
 3. **Rotate tokens regularly** - GitHub tokens don't expire but should be rotated
 4. **Use different tokens** for different environments (dev, staging, production)
+5. **Configure repository matching** - only add authentication for repositories you trust

 ## Debugging Steps